 Included in Eagle Protect's R&D, we worked with one of New Zealand’s largest infrastructure construction companies to research the recycling potential of Eagle nitrile disposable gloves, for reuse as a bitumen additive for some of their road surface products.

-The recycling of disposable gloves is currently conducted by TerraCycle.
+Nitrile disposable glove recycling is currently conducted by TerraCycle.
 This works by purchasing and collecting gloves in a Zero Waste Box, which is then shipped to New Jersey for recycling.
-The waste is separated into the various forms of plastic and then undergoes extrusion and pelletization to be molded into new recycled plastic products.
+The waste is separated into various forms of plastic and then undergoes extrusion and pelletization to be molded into new recycled plastic products.

-The additional collection bin and shipping is estimated to approximately double the cost of gloves, making it less feasible for some companies.
+The additional collection bin and shipping are estimated to be approximately double the cost of gloves, making it less feasible for some companies.

 Vinyl gloves are non-biodegradable and made from polyvinyl chloride (PVC) and plasticizers.
 The human health impacts of PVC across its lifecycle, including disposal and occupational exposure, find PVC leads to the release of dangerous quantities of dioxin and other carcinogens, putting PVC consistently among the worst materials for human health impacts.
 This is one of several reasons Eagle Protect chose to discontinue sales of vinyl disposable gloves.

-Contact us to find out how we help your company switch to a more sustainable glove option and to reduce your own environmental impact and saving money.
+Contact us to find out how we can help your company switch to a more sustainable glove option and reduce your own environmental impact and save money.